Staudinger0325/FinanceReasoning/README.md

 ## FinanceReasoning

+This project was developed with the assistance of modern AI-powered development tools, including Cursor IDE and Tongyi Qianwen.
+All code has been carefully reviewed to ensure originality and compliance with best practices.
+The implementation represents original work by the authors.

 The data and code for the paper `FinanceReasoning: Make Financial Numerical Reasoning More Credible, Comprehensive, and Challenging`.

 **FinanceReasoning** is a knowledge-intensive dataset focused on financial numerical reasoning.
 It requires the model to comprehend specialized financial terminology and to interpret tabular data presented in the questions.